Achal112/internal-threat-detection-system/README.md

 ## ⭐ Support

-If you found this project useful, consider giving it a ⭐ on GitHub.
+If you found this project interesting, consider giving the repository a ⭐ on GitHub.